andzno1/blagominer/README.md

 | <img src="img/warning.png" width="36" align="left" alt="Warning"> There have been some major changes in the configuration file `miner.conf`.
 If coming from another Blagominer version, please make sure to download the new configuration file and change it according to your needs! |
 | --- |

+## Installation
+For a new installation extract the zip file (e.g. `BlagoMiner-v.1.190301.0.zip`) to a directory of your choice and run one of the exe files.

+If you want to update your miner choose the exe file you want to use from new releases and copy it to your miner directory.
+Whenever you are updating check out the release's configuration file `miner.conf` for new settings you might not be aware of.

+**Make sure to also copy the `pdcurses.dll` file to your miner directory.**

 ## Features
 This version of Blagominer adds the following features: